Pinggy-io/pinggy_website/content/blog/best_cloudflare_tunnel_alternatives.md

 #### Installation Process:

-Download and install the LocalXpose client, then run:
+Download and install the LocalXpose client from the [Download Link](https://localxpose.io/download), then run:

 ```
 ./localxpose http 3000